fabioelizandro/speech-to-text/INSTALLATION.md

 # Installation

-You will need tree things in order two transcribe audios
+You will need tree things in order to transcribe audios

 1) `ffmpeg` a simple yet powerful audio converter
 2) `transcript` a small program to use Google speech to text API